Pet Vaccinations are the Best Form of Disease Prevention

 Will My Pet Have Any Side Effects?

-Pet vaccines are continually improving to be safer and more effective.
+Pet vaccinations are continually improving to be safer and more effective.
 While side-effects can happen, they are typically minor and temporary.
 These can include drowsiness for 24-48 hours and stiffness and soreness at the injection site.
 Rare side-effects, such as facial swelling, vomiting/diarrhea, pale gums, and collapse warrant a call to our clinic.

 Vaccines We Offer for Dogs and Cats